RainerXE/rapaio-jupyter-kernel/README.md

 The aim of this for here is for:
   a) work with the most recetn version of Java (at the moment Java 23

   b) be used with GraalVM for multi-languega support via Truffle

+  c) work on MacOS on an Mx machine

 ## Introduction